Development of a time calibration system for the KLM upgrade in the Belle II experiment

 \subsection{Self-calibration of the drive circuit channels}

-We analyzed deviations among the eight independent drive circuit channels in the laser driver.
-A single SiPM array is used as the photodetector, and the drive circuit channels are systematically switched to ensure continuous operation.
-Signals from the SiPM array are compared with nanosecond-wide trigger signals depicted in Fig.~\ref{sg_schematic} to determine the absolute deviations.
+We analyze deviations among the eight laser control channels in the laser driver.
+In the test, the laser driver remains fully functional, with the sole modification involving the interchange of control channels connected to the same laser diode.
+The SiPM array employed is identical to that used in prior tests; however, only a single SiPM array is utilized in this configuration.
+Signals from the SiPM array are compared with square waves from "Trigger output" depicted in Fig.~\ref{sg_schematic} to determine the absolute deviations.
 The first laser control channel served as the reference for calculating relative deviations.
 As shown in Fig.~\ref{deviation}, the remaining seven channels are compared against the first, revealing a maximum deviation of $138~\ps$, with most values within $100~\ps$.
 The deviations among all the calibration channels are less than $250~\ps$.